Tips for Organizing a Tiny (RV) Kitchen

 When we first moved into our RV I wanted to buy an expanding silverware drawer organizer.
 Then we decided to just make our own organizing system.

 Then another half year and we still hadn’t gotten around to it.

 Eventually I caved.
 We have other projects I’d rather spend my time on, so I spent $20 on an expanding organizer and called it a day.

 Sometimes it’s a good reminder that not everything has to be custom and it’s crazy how something as simple as a tray that completely fills out the inside of a drawer, makes me happy every time I open it.
 And for $20?
 Yeah, definitely worth it.

 Oh and at one point we kept our silverware in a flatware caddy inside the cabinet, but didn’t really like it there.
 Again, trial and error…

-I took out the old shelf liner we had in there and just haven't put any back in, but it's definitely a good idea to have some in there.
-Especially if you're gonna be doing a lot of driving.
+I took out the protective liners we use between the dishes for the photo and just haven’t put any back in, but it’s definitely a good idea to have some in there.
+Especially if you’re gonna be doing a lot of driving.

 We have one of our dish mats underneath our cast iron skillet which keeps it from moving around.
 This is also where we store our pot for making soup and a copper mixing bowl we use often.
 We keep larger mixing bowls in the back corner of the kitchen cabinets since we rarely need to access them.